ebnersilva/moveit-nextjs/README.md

   <img alt="Xp" src="public/XPs.png">
 </p>

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project use a MIT license.
+See the file [LICENSE](LICENSE) to more details.

 ---

-Feito com 💜 by Ebner Silva :wave:
+Done with affection 💜 by Ebner Silva :wave: